Skip to main content

 By default, the cluster and database job scheduler (pyClusterAndDBCleaner) runs the Code-.pzClusterAndDBCleaner activity on only one node in the cluster, once every 24 hours for housekeeping tasks.
 This job purges the following items:

-• Older records from log rables
+• Older records (instances) from log tables

-• Passivation data for expired requestors (Clipboard cleanup)
+• Passivation data for expired requestors

-• Cluster State Data that is older than 90 days.
+• Cluster state data that is older than 90 days

 Persist node and cluster state